vyvojer/scrapy-async-selenium/README.md

 Async Selenium middleware for Scrapy
 =====================================

-Middleware allows to  asynchronously and simultaneously  use multiple Selenium instances with Scrapy
+Middleware allows to  use multiple Selenium instances  asynchronously and simultaneously.

 ## Install